Sleep onset latency outside regular sleep times

 If you are looking to find evidence against polyphasic sleep, you would need to show:

-- That polyphasic sleepers who are adapted and try to nap outside their regular sleep times would fall asleep very fast.
+- Adapted polyphasic sleepers who try to nap outside their regular sleep times would fall asleep very fast.